simeononsecurity/simeononsecurity.ch/content/articles/what-is-the-cyber-sentinels-club/index.en.md

 **5. Making a Positive Impact**

-At the end of the day, the Cyber Sentinels are working to make a positive impact on the security of the digital world.
+ultimately, the Cyber Sentinels are working to make a positive impact on the security of the digital world.
 They believe that by sharing knowledge, collaborating on new ideas, and developing innovative solutions, they can help to create a safer and more secure digital landscape for everyone.

 ## Joining the Cyber Sentinels